JayArcher9/Encryption-Decryption-Tool/README.md

 2. Open the `index.html` file in a web browser.
 3. The tool should load and be ready for use.

-Alternatively, you can deploy the tool to a web server and access it remotely.
+Alternatively, you can visit 'https://jayarcher9.github.io/Encryption-Decryption-Tool/'.

 ## Usage